german-gonzalez/networkingworkshop/Lab2Instructions.md

 ![Lab2 Architecture](img/lab2.png)

-> [!DANGER]
-> Note that you are now going to be working in a second account.
+Note that you are now going to be working in a second account.
 Depending on your browser, you may need to either use a private (incognito) browser, or use a different browser (eg using firefox for account 1 and safari for account 2).

->
-> Otherwise, you may find that when you log into account 2, it changes the account that all browsers in that session are logged in to.
+Otherwise, you may find that when you log into account 2, it changes the account that all browsers in that session are logged in to.
 Keep an eye out for this!!!

 ---